-As indicated by scholars, there are several potential applications of the metaverse in education, such as medical, nursing, and healthcare education, science education, military training, and manufacturing training as well as language learning [12,20,21,22].
+According to scholars, the metaverse has several potential applications in education, including medical, nursing, and healthcare education, science education, military training, manufacturing training, and language learning [12, 20, 21, 22].
 Owing to the features of the metaverse, it is expected that the metaverse in education is different from the traditional VR- or AR-based education [12].
 In fact, the metaverse enables learners to have more opportunities to experience, explore, learn, and teach in a new world, as well as working and interacting with people [21].
 They can even learn or practice in those contexts they are unable to experience in the real world, for example, most people might not have opportunities to serve at the management level or practice flying a plane.
 However, this could happen in the metaverse if the creator aims to provide the experience or learning opportunities to the users [17].
 The components of metaverse in education are discussed in Table 1 below: